Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Storing the Extracted Text in Redis

-After the text is extracted from the image, it is stored in Redis for future use.
-This ensures that subsequent requests for the same image are served quickly from the cache.
+After the text is extracted from the image, it is stored in Redis for future use, so subsequent requests for the same image are served straight from the cache.

 server/api/extract.post.ts